-(2018)(Pavlov, 2007)
+In addition to the input by drifting oceanic waters, Peeken et al. (2018) postulate, through their recent study of microplastics in sea ice cores, that sea ice drift is a pathway for the dispersion and transfer of microplastics from the areas of sea-ice formation in the Amerasian and Eurasian Basins, through the Transpolar Drift and ultimately towards the Fram Strait and the North Atlantic.
+This transfer mechanism is also shown to provide a dispersion pathway for the waters of the Siberian rivers towards the Barents and Nordic Seas (Pavlov, 2007).

 Distribution

 [The distribution of marine plastic pollution in the different accumulation regions or sinks of the Arctic Ocean will be considered in this subsection.
-This will be split under coastal areas, surface water, water column, seafloor and sea ice.
-Information on composition and concentration of particles and objects among accumulation regions and, where possible, on stocks in the different compartments will be documented.]
+This will be split under beached plastic, sea ice, surface water, water column, seafloor and sediments.
+Information on composition and concentration of particles and objects amongst accumulation regions and, where possible, on stocks in the different compartments will be documented.]

 Plastic has been observed in all environmental compartments across the Arctic.
 Even in locations distant from the locus of human activities plastic abundance is comparable to that of populated areas close to urban centers (Hallanger and Gabrielsen, 2018).
 Distribution of documented observations of marine litter including plastics and microplastics is heavily dominated by higher accessibility and increased research activity in the Atlantic Arctic (Norwegian, Greenland and Barents Sea) and in the Bering Sea and the Gulf of Alaska and their coastal areas.